headzoo/service-thumbnails/README.md

 The server returns the thumbnail, which curl writes to thumb.jpg.
 The server also has a help page which can be viewed at `http://127.0.0.1:8888/help`, and it implements the [Pulse Protocol](https://github.com/dulo-tech/amsterdam/wiki/Specification:-Pulse-Protocol).

+### Configuration File
+The command line options can also be specified in a configuration file.
+Pass the path to the file using the -conf switch.
+When the -conf switch isn't used the app will try to read from `$HOME/.service-thumbnails.conf`.
+Finally the app will try to read from `/etc/service-thumbnails.conf`.

+See the [example configuration file](https://github.com/dulo-tech/service-thumbnails/blob/master/thumbnails.conf) for format and possible values.

 ### TODO
 * The server needs to validate upload mime types.